kosar/slideup/README.md

 This will start the server on `http://127.0.0.1:5003/`.

-3. Use the Web Interface
+3. Use the Markdown to PPTX Interface

 1. Open `http://127.0.0.1:5003/index3` in your web browser.
 2. Enter your API keys (optional, if not set as environment variables).